knmac/knvim/README.md

 ## 9. TODO

-- [ ] Automatically copy knvim to server for remote editing.
-You can try the experimental config `plugins.experimentals.remote-nvim`.
+- [x] Automatically copy knvim to server for remote editing.
 - [ ] Image rendering (may only support Kitty and WezTerm terminal).
 You can try the experimental config `plugins.experimental.image`.
 - [ ] Automatically switch path separator and EOL character, depending on the OS in use.